 Here are all my favorite fall activities that I love to do with my kids every year.
 I started doing these during their first year of life and have continued to do so since then.
 These fall activities are so fun that we actually made a tradition out of them.

 Go To A Fall Festival

 The first time we went to a fall festival, it was just me and my daughter.
 We rode the giant slides, went on a hay ride, had some popcorn, and saw some animals.
 The second time was with the entire family, including my parents.
 We did the exact same thing and more!
-We went home with cute little pumpkins and had so much fun that I want it to be a family tradition.
+We went home with cute little pumpkins and had so much fun that I wanted it to be one of our family traditions.

 Go Apple Picking

 Our first apple picking trip was so much fun and having my parents with us then made it extra special.
 We went to an orchard near where we lived and spent the entire morning walking around and picking apples.
 The kids had so much fun picking apples.
 And we went home with quite a lot!
-We will surely do this again every fall!
+We’ve been doing this every fall since then!

 Enjoy The Foliage

 This year, why don’t you try to go somewhere where you can enjoy the beauty of nature.
 And while you’re enjoying the gorgeous scenery, let your toddler run around and explore.
 Maybe you can also do a fall scavenger hunt to make this fall activity more fun.

 Personally, I think that you are missing out on the beauty of fall if you won’t do this at least once.
 Sure, you get to see the leaves change colors on your way to work or on when you’re running errands; but there’s nothing like doing nothing and just admiring the beauty of fall foliage especially when you’re with the people you love.
 Since I got here in the United States and saw the fall foliage for the first time, I told myself that I have to set aside a time every year to just enjoy it.